 Replicel makes estimates of the expected timing of the payment of royalties as part of the three strategic agreements signed with Mainpointe Pharmaceuticals LLC ("Mainpointe").
 Under this royalty arrangement, RepliCel has provided Mainepointe with a right to participate in RepliCel's royalty revenue stream up to a maximum payout of \$16 million US and certain distribution rights of RepliCel Injector Product Line in the United States.
-Management is required to estimate to determine the timing of the Company's royalty revenue stream up to \$16 million US.
+The royalty payment is contingent upon the commercial production Replicel's products related to the royalty arrangement.
+Management is required to make an estimate to determine the probability of resources embodying economic benefits will be required to settle the US\$16 million obligation in accordance with IAS 37.
+The probability will be re-assessed at each period end.